Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 🌾 Managing Woody Stems In A Compact Jar

-Thyme naturally develops a woody base as it matures.
-That woody stem is normal and healthy, but it means the plant drinks water much slower than leafy greens.
-Avoid planting it in the same small reservoir as a thirsty basil plant.
-The feeding schedules are simply too different.
-Keep thyme in its own dedicated container.
+Thyme develops a woody base as it matures, which is healthy rather than a problem.
+It does mean the plant drinks far slower than leafy greens, though.
+Avoid putting it in a shared reservoir with a thirsty basil, since the feeding schedules simply do not match.
+Keep thyme in its own container.

-💡 Pro tip: Never let the woody stem sit below the water line.
-It will rot within a few days.
-Keep the water level just below the bottom of your net cup once the roots have emerged and the air gap is established.
+💡 Pro tip: Never let the woody stem sit below the waterline, because it rots within days.
+Keep the level just under the net cup once roots emerge, so the 1 to 2 inch air gap forms and those upper roots can breathe.

-🛠️ The Perfect Setup For Hydroponic Thyme Indoors
+🛠️ The Right Setup For Hydroponic Thyme Indoors

-Space is always an issue in apartment kitchens.
-Fortunately, hydroponic thyme indoors doesn’t require complex plumbing or noisy air pumps.
-A simple, passive setup is the best approach for this woody herb, and it fits easily on any kitchen shelf or wire rack.
+Space is always tight in an apartment kitchen.
+Fortunately hydroponic thyme indoors needs no plumbing and no air pump, so a passive build works best and fits any shelf or wire rack.

 🧪 Small Kratky Jars For Tight Spaces

-The Kratky method is ideal for beginners.
-You fill a light-proof jar with nutrient solution and let the plant drink at its own pace.
-As the water level drops, the roots absorb air from the empty space above.
-For this to work, no light must enter the jar, because light plus nutrients equals algae.
+The Kratky method suits beginners.
+You fill a light-proof jar with solution and let the plant drink at its own pace, so the falling water line leaves an air gap the roots breathe from.
+For that to work, no light can enter the jar, since light plus nutrients equals algae within days.

 Feminine hand pressing black duct tape flat against a quart mason jar to block light and prevent algae growth in a Kratky hydroponic thyme setup